Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: New Design Considerations and Challenges

 \subsection{Active-IRS Deployment}

-How to deploy active IRSs in wireless networks to achieve the largest network coverage and maximum throughput is another crucial problem to solve.
-Generally speaking, several factors need to be considered in the active-IRS deployment design, such as the locations of users, uplink or downlink communication, number of reflecting elements, amplification power budget, amplification noise power, etc.
+For the active-IRS deployment design, several factors need to be considered, such as the locations of users, uplink or downlink communication, number of reflecting elements, amplification power budget, amplification noise power, etc.

-First, consider the single-user case where the active-IRS location needs to be optimized for achieving the maximum received SNR at the user.
+First, consider the active-IRS location optimization for the single-user case.
 In this case, it has been shown in \cite{9530750} that active IRS should be properly deployed between the transmitter and receiver to balance the large-scale path loss of the transmitter-IRS and IRS-receiver channels.
 In particular, with a small amplification power or a large number of reflecting elements, active IRS should be deployed closer to the receiver; otherwise, the amplification factors are too small to compensate the amplification noise.
 This is different from the passive-IRS case where the IRS should be deployed near either the transmitter or receiver to minimize the cascaded path loss.
 Besides, the optimal active-IRS deployment locations are different in the uplink and downlink for two-way communications in general, and thus their performance should be balanced by choosing an appropriate location for active IRS (see Fig. \ref{network}(b)).
-Second, for the multi-user case, the active-IRS deployment design is more complicated.
-On one hand, it needs to strike the performance balance among different users.
-On the other hand, the active IRS may not be deployed at the BS/AP side as in the passive-IRS case, since it also needs to balance the powers of desired signal and amplification noise.
-To tackle this problem, instead of employing a computationally prohibitive brute-force search, one efficient and low-complexity approach is by leveraging machine learning (ML) and geometry-based optimization methods to deploy the active IRS at a location with good statistical channel conditions.
-Besides active-IRS location, the reflection gain of active IRS is also affected by its rotation angle.
-As shown in \cite{9722711}, considerable rate performance improvement can be attained by properly rotating the IRS without changing its locations; thus, the IRS rotation should be carefully tuned to maximize the number of served users and IRS-user channel gains.

-Compared with single-IRS deployment, the multi-active-IRS deployment is generally more challenging.
-In particular, there exists a fundamental trade-off between the deployment cost (e.g., hardware cost, power consumption) and communication performance (e.g., network coverage, received SNR).
-As such, besides deployment locations, the number of active IRSs needs to be carefully chosen to minimize the total deployment cost, while achieving the communication performance requirements.
-Furthermore, for indoor environment, how to deploy multiple IRSs to maximize the network connectivity subject to the indoor topology constraints is a challenging problem, which deserves future investigation.